-Siberian Buff-bellied Pipit - Anthus rubescens japonicus
+Siberian Pipit - Anthus japonicus

 Happily the bird stayed longer and on 11 February 2023 I could see the bird too after a 4 hours search.
 The bird was present till 17 March 2023 and it covered a large area of c 2x1 km.